 SCID occurs in around

 SCID is an inherited condition, caused by the malfunctioning of a protein that’s responsible for the development and function of the immune system.
 This protein deficiency can affect many different genes, causing different types of SCID.
+There is a type of SCID, which can caused by an enzyme deficiency.
 Symptoms usually occur within the first three to six months of a baby’s life, in the form of frequent infections, cough and colds, chronic diarrhea and skin rashes that go on for longer than expected.

 If left untreated, germs in our surroundings can cause life-threatening illnesses in children with SCID, such as pneumonia and even liver disease.
 Therefore, it’s very important to recognize the signs as early as possible to receive a diagnosis.
 This can be achieved with the help of a blood test and cells count.